BE-Pierzchala/University-projects/Yes/README.txt

-This code is not well documented, and at this time I don't really remember how it works but I'm planning to get back to it...
+This code is not well documented, and at this time I don't really remember how it works.

 I used to know a person who would say 'yes' quite a lot, so I've written a program to measure the timings and frequency of it, to see what distribution it had.
 It's a simple program that writes into a file upon a button press the number of occurence and its timing.